Brain Injury Lawyer Iowa

 - A bicycle accident

 Our Iowa brain injury lawyer believes one of the best things you can do is seek medical help as soon as possible.
-In fact, the two most important people you will work with after an accident that causes a brain injury is your doctor and your attorney.
+In fact, the two most important people you will work with after an accident that causes a brain injury are your doctor and your attorney.
 Brain injuries are notorious for being “hidden injuries.”
 This means they may not show signs and symptoms of anything wrong for days or weeks.
+They may present as minor symptoms that do not immediately suggest a brain injury.
 This can be serious because a great deal of damage can be done during this time that leads to permanent injuries.
+As soon as you suspect that you may have a brain injury, seek medical attention right away so that you can receive the urgent treatment that you need.

 After you have been in an accident, you should look out for some common signs of a brain injury.
 If you suddenly have headaches or migraines after an accident or are suffering from problems concentrating, memory issues, ear ringing, or problems sleeping, you may be showing signs of a brain injury.
+This is especially true if your symptoms are persistent and do not go away after weeks or months, you should receive medical attention promptly.
 The best thing you can do is seek help from a medical professional as soon as possible.

 Do I Need to Complete All of My Treatment Before I File a Claim?

 Before you settle a brain injury case, you should have received all of your medical care, or as much as possible, in addition to having an understanding of what you may need in the future.
+You should have an idea of what rehabilitative therapy you may need as well as medications and assistive devices you might use in the future.
 That being said, you can begin to file a claim prior to your treatment being completed.
 If you do this, and you should, you will stay in communication with your brain injury lawyer in Iowa throughout the course of your treatment.
 He or she will guide you through various processes and ensure you are getting the right care.
+Any updates regarding your treatment plan should be mentioned to your lawyer so that they can make the proper adjustments to your claim.

 To gain a better understanding of what might go wrong when you don’t consider the aforementioned, review the example below.

-In other words, if you accepted a settlement, and was not finished with the treatment, or the pain gets worse, there is typically not much that can be done in legal terms.
+In other words, if you accepted a settlement, and were not finished with the treatment, or the pain gets worse, there is typically not much that can be done in legal terms.
+A settlement cannot be renegotiated once it is accepted.
 The only thing you might hope for, after accepting a fast settlement, is that your own health insurance will cover it.

 Brain injuries can be devastating and result in lifelong repercussions.
 It can also impact those around the victim, such as spouses, children, friends, or family.
 Each year, 1.7 million Americans will be treated for a brain injury.
 Of these, 260,000 must be hospitalized and another 50,000 will lose their life.
 Unfortunately nearly half, if not more, of these injuries are caused by another person’s negligent actions.